ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Search Category {#search}

-The act of using one or more assets to build a search index or as input to a trained AI/ML model that has the purpose of providing search results that include direct links to the location from where the asset was obtained.
+Using one or more assets in a search application that directs users to the location where those assets were obtained.

 The use of assets for AI Training is a proper subset of TDM usage.
 \[\[[Open issue](https://github.com/ietf-wg-aipref/drafts/issues/49)\]\]